ajstamm/shepherds-crook/Resume.md

 * validated SPARCS submission
 * prepared and reviewed metadata for SPARCS

 ## Clubs

 ### EBCoP

-* developed (2-3) R workshops
+* developed (2-3) R workshops (topics?)
-* ran (how many) R workshops on (4-5) topics in conjunction with UAlbany Rockefeller College and School of Public Health
+* ran (how many) R workshops on (4-5) topics in conjunction with UAlbany Rockefeller College and School of Public Health (years?)
 * organized workshops in R, ArcGIS, Python, manuscript writing as co-lead of Learning Pathways
 * posted to EBCoP blog and DOH News on events and workshops
 * helped recruit for dissertation support group
+* (future) presented at GIS day

 ### Toastmasters

-* served as VP education, pathways ambassador
+* served as VP education, pathways ambassador (years?)
 * mentored ?? new members
-* co-facilitated workshops on evaluation, ???
+* co-facilitated workshops on evaluation, pathways, ???
+* assisted planning an impromptu workshop
 * earned three certificates in leadership and public speaking
+* presented on Pathways at the district Leadership Institute (year?)
+* presnted on evaluation for Empire TM mentor program (future: table topics)